-We get asked very often how long it will take to finish the wedding dress alterations.
-This really depends on the extent of the alterations being done, for simple alterations one visit and a week or less than a week will suffice.
+We get asked very often how long it will take to finish dress alterations.
+This really depends on the extent of the alterations being done, for simple alterations one visit and a week will suffice.
 Some dresses that require more work or specialty tailoring require about 2 fittings with the tailor.
 This last session is exclusively for final tweaks and should therefore happen as close to the date as possible.

 One very important pointer to add is that you should always bring your undergarments with you as well as your shoes and any other accessories to ensure accurate fitting.